huiledecode/OTF-/README.md

 ```js
 setDataTable({{{json result}}}, "/updateuser", "/deleteuser");
 ```
-* The first parameter is an Handlabars expression to get json data from the OTF² module,
+* The first parameter is an Handlebars expression to get json data from the OTF² module,
 * The second parameter is a String which defined the pathname of modification's action,
 * The third parameter is a String which defined the pathname of delete's action, it is using the first column to get the Id of the row sent to delete.